databrickslabs/mcp/servers/unity_catalog/README.md

 ## Supported tools

-The list of tools supported by this server is dynamically inferred based on the functions and vector search indexes within the specified Unity Catalog schema, as well as any specified Genie spaces.
+The list of tools supported by this server is dynamically inferred at startup time based on the functions and vector search indexes within the specified Unity Catalog schema, as well as any specified Genie spaces.
 In particular, the server exposes the following tools: